If you’ve ever had a hard time sleeping, you’ve surely wondered how to fall asleep faster.

 Taking a warm bath before bed can help increase your natural levels of melatonin because when you get out of a hot bath your body naturally tries to cool itself down to a normal temperature.
 It’s this cooling process that triggers melatonin production and makes you tired so you can fall asleep faster.

-Sleep apps are designed to do one thing, and that’s get you to sleep faster.
+Snoring apps like Snore Sense are designed to do one thing, and that’s get you to sleep faster.
 Many of them will track your sleep quality and give you tips on how to increase the quality of your sleep based on your sleep analytics.
 Based on this customized feedback you can tailor your sleep routine, bedtime, dinner schedule, etc. to make falling asleep faster super easy.

 Listening to sleep music in the background can be a great way to help your mind drift off.
 There are thousands of sleep music channels online and on streaming platforms like Spotify that you can use to help you fall asleep faster.
 You can even set a timer so they turn off automatically after an hour.